tamaragevorgyan/gettyimages-api/README.md

 ### Current Version ###

-The Connect API is currently on v3:
+The Connect API is currently on v3 as indicated by the URI

     https://connect.gettyimages.com/v3/{resource_name}

 ### Schema ###
+All operations in this version of the API require HTTPS.

+Blank fields are included as null instead of being omitted.

+All timestamps are returned in ISO 8601 format:

+    YYYY-MM-DDTHH:MM:SSZ

-Mention Mime Types
+***TODO: Mention Mime Types***

 ### Swagger ###